-Course goals and objectives are based on the American Registry of Radiologic Technologists (ARRT) theoretical educational criteria for Computed Tomography.
-The program goal is to provide students with focused instruction to expand their technical knowledge in computed tomography.
-The program's ancillary goal is to prepare students for the American Registry of Radiologic Technologists (ARRT) post-primary certification exam in computed tomography.
+Course goals and objectives are based on the ARRT content specification for CT examination.
+The program goal is to provide students with focused instruction to expand their technical knowledge in CT.
+The program's ancillary goal is to prepare students for the ARRT post-primary certification exam in computed tomography^{}.

-Clinical experience is required to sit for an ARRT.
+Clinical experience is required to apply for ARRT CT certification.
 The CT Credit Certificate does not incorporate a clinical practicum.